researchart/fse20/submissions/available/submission441/DeepJanus-MNIST/readme.md

 ### Installing Python Binding to the Potrace library ###
 Instructions provided by https://github.com/flupke/pypotrace.

-Install system dependencies in your environment:
+Install system dependencies in your environment (it is not needed to install them in the DeepJanus-MNIST folder):

 ```
 $ sudo apt-get install build-essential python-dev libagg-dev libpotrace-dev pkg-config